indieBlog

 JC: [Laughs] Yeah, I’m serious when I said I didn’t plan on being in Blue Bayou.
 People don’t believe me, they think it’s some vain [project], but I truly thought it was necessary.
 So I’m not in the next two.
 I really wanted to focus just on the directing aspect.
 Not to say if there’s a really incredible director that I feel their project has some purpose, I’d absolutely [act].
 If Wayne Wang, the director of Joy Luck Club, called me for anything, I’d go out for free.
 If there’s any meaningful work, I’d love to act and not worry about the directing.
 But I’m enjoying myself.

-Thanks again to Justin for taking the time to chat with us!
-Learn more about BLUE BAYOU at the Focus Features website or follow the film on Twitter, Instagram, or Facebook.
+Thanks again to Justin for taking the time to chat with us about BLUE BAYOU.
+Learn more about the film at the Focus Features website or follow the film on Twitter, Instagram, or Facebook.

 This interview has been edited for clarity.